SNEWS2/snewpy/python/snewpy/SQA/README.Sqa3Earth.md

 --install-lib=destination/directory/

 5) The file Sqa3Earth.py in the EME folder uses the module to compute the Earth matter effects upon a neutrino signal from Betelgeuse in SuperK.
-It doesn't do anything with the results yet.
 It will generate a lot of files in the whichever folder is picked in the script.
 The output can be switched off by changing the outputflag to False

-6) The file SNEWS2.0_rate_table_singleexample+EME.py in the scripts folder shows how the module works with the rest of SNEWPY.
+7) The file SNEWS2.0_rate_table_singleexample+EME.py in the scripts folder shows how the module works with the rest of SNEWPY.